 - A Social Event Registration Form (available in the Campus Life office) must be approved prior to publicizing the event or issuing invitations.

 - Campus-wide social events that are open to all students are to be registered with the Campus Life office one week in advance and entered on the College calendar.
-Such events may be scheduled for Friday or Saturday nights, but shall not be scheduled from Sunday through Thursday or during reading and final examination periods unless permission is granted by the Office of Student Development.
+Such events may be scheduled for Friday or Saturday nights, but shall not be scheduled from Sunday through Thursday or during reading and final examination periods unless permission is granted by the Division of Student Development.

 - Excessive noise, disorderly or disruptive behavior and destruction of or damage to property are not allowed and can result in the closing of the event and judicial charges, and/or other action by the College.